 Q. How big are the loans?

-A. Federal Direct Stafford loans vary in amount depending on your class year.
-First-year students are awarded a $3,500 loan, sophomores can borrow $4,500, and juniors and seniors qualify for $5,500 each year.
+A. Federal Direct loans vary in amount depending on your class year.
+First-year students are awarded a $3,500 loan, sophomores can borrow $4,500, and juniors and seniors qualify for $5,500 each year based on units completed.
 Dependent students who qualify may borrow an additional $2,000 in unsubsidized Federal Direct Stafford loan each year.
-If you are receiving a need-based grant, you should expect your financial aid award to include the maximum Stafford loan allowed by your year in school.
-Federal Perkins Loans typically range from $1,000 to $5,000 annually.
+If you are receiving a need-based grant, you should expect your financial aid award to include the maximum loan allowed by your year in school.
 Federal PLUS Loans and alternative loan amounts vary depending upon total cost and total financial aid resources.

 Q. Will I have more than one loan at the same time?

-A. Some students receiving need-based aid may have two student loans each year, a Direct Stafford loan and either a Perkins loan (if economically eligible and funds are available) or an alternative student loan.
+A. Some students receiving need-based aid may have two student loans each year, a Direct loan and an alternative student loan.

 Q. How much loan debt is typical?